SanctuaryRefugeeHealth/sanctuary-patient-api/README.md

 In subsequent requests, add the token from the response of the above request to your headers:

     Authorization: Bearer `token`

+### Add a user

+To add a user to the system, manually create an entry in the DB.
+Use https://repl.it/@KrisBraun/ScrawnyAgitatedBot to generate the password hash.

 ### Access the production DB